The turn of Eve’s head has always plagued me. What or who or how…

 This is the reason why I have been plagued by the serpent of Genesis chapter three.

-Since Eve was living a perfect and godly righteous life…how then, could she be deceived?
+Because Eve was living a perfect, godly, and righteous life…how then, could she be deceived?
 How?
 Walking and conversing…face to face contact with the God that sits on the throne today…what in the world happened?

 You would think such holiness would bring about discernment of the situation at hand.
 Didn’t she have an inkling, a gut feeling, or that female intuition that something of great magnitude was getting ready to take place…